rdviii/ai-policy/ai-policy-2025.md

 5. It can't read your mind.
 6. It can't do math.
 7. All AI-generated answers sound the same.
-There are reports of excessive use of AI exacerbating mental health problems.
+8. There are reports of excessive use of AI exacerbating mental health problems.

 Let's look at those in a little more detail.

-(1.)
-On the harder the question, the wronger the answer: this seems to be inherent in the way public AIs are trained.
+(1.) **The harder the question, the wronger the answer:** this seems to be inherent in the way public AIs are trained.
 They are trained on publicly available data on the Internet, but for hard questions there is a lot of bad information out there.
 So, the AIs are learning the wrong things, which they will then teach you.
 (This may change as AIs are trained on more carefully curated datasets, but IMO getting them better grounded in reality will require some new innovations.)

 Similarly, as you know, present-day systems have a tendency to "hallucinate" (translation: make up wrong answers).
 Researchers are working hard to eliminate this, but it won't fully solve the above problems.

-(2.)
-When you ask an AI to do something _for_ you, then you don't develop the skills.
+(2.) **Learning & retention are (seem to be?) impaired:** When you ask an AI to do something _for_ you, then you don't develop the skills.
 You also don't remember what you learn.
 Having an AI do the work for you is no better than having a friend do it for you.

-(3.)
-"I couldn't do my homework, ChatGPT was down!"
+(3.) **Inappropriate dependency develops:** "I couldn't do my homework, ChatGPT was down!"
 'Nuff said.

-(4.)
-Many of the things we do involve local information such as e.g. the names of machines we use, which the AI doesn't know.
+(4.) **It's never (at least currently) localized:** Many of the tasks we do either in class or as homework involve local information such as e.g. the names of machines we use, which the AI doesn't know.

-(5.)
-When you ask it to create an outline or a summary of something, or to extend or refine something you are creating, it usually doesn't do what _you_ would do if you did the work yourself, and so your own ideas and opinions get lost.
+(5.) **It can't read your mind:** When you ask it to create an outline or a summary of something, or to extend or refine something you are creating, it usually doesn't do what _you_ would do if you did the work yourself, and so your own ideas and opinions get lost.

-(6.)
-The math example is a good one: again, it doesn't generate something true, just something plausible.
+(6.) **It can't do math:** again, it doesn't generate something true, just something plausible.
 There was a lot of humor as early image generation programs created images of people with six fingers and worse, but the problem extended to basic abstract mathematics, as well.
 This is one that is being "solved" by special-casing the systems to recognize mathematics questions and send them to a separate engine.
 But even as the AIs themselves learn to do math, this will get better, but having an AI do basic math for you will cost millions or maybe billions of times as much energy as a well-tuned program for the specific purpose.
 (More on that below.)

-(7.)
-If you're writing an essay or other original material, don't you want it to stand out?
+(7.) **All AI-generated answers sound the same:** If you're writing an essay or other original material, don't you want it to stand out?
 Faculty friends of mine who spend more time with written essays say that all of the essays they receive that are written by or with the help of an AI sound the same.

-(8.)
-This issue is more of a concern for personal use rather than professional/academic use, but it's worth noting here anyway.
+(8.) **There are reports of excessive use of AI exacerbating mental health problems:** This issue is more of a concern for personal use rather than professional/academic use, but it's worth noting here anyway.
 There are reports of mental health issues being exacerbated, including all the way up to chatbots encouraging people to commit suicide.
 This issue should not be taken lightly.

 For these reasons, you as a user or student should be very cautious about whether the answers you are getting are right, and whether or not you are learning what you need to learn (and are expected to learn).